-Gerson-style Therapy vs. Chemotherapy,
+Transcript: Gerson-style Therapy vs. Chemotherapy

-Being diagnosed with inoperable pancreatic cancer is basically, on average, being given a 6 month death sentence.
-The best modern medicine can offer is chemotherapy designed not to cure, but to just slow down the death process and give people a few extra months.
-Since death is essentially considered inevitable it offers an opportunity to try out untested therapies, because what’s the worst that can happen?
+Being diagnosed with inoperable pancreatic cancer is, basically, on average, being given a six-month death sentence.
+The best modern medicine can offer is chemotherapy designed not to cure, but just to kind of slow down the death process, and give people a few extra months.
+Since death is essentially considered inevitable, it offers an opportunity to try untested therapies—because what’s the worst that can happen?

-This may be among the “first controlled, clinical studies to compare allopathic—meaning standard medical—treatment to an alternative medicine program for a survival end point.”
+This may be among the “first controlled, clinical studies to compare allopathic [meaning standard medical] treatment to an alternative medicine program for a survival end point.”
 What did they find?

 Well, first of all, before they even started, they agreed on what’s called a “stopping rule.”
 If one therapy started working way better than the other, then they’d just stop it [the study], because it would be unethical to continue.
 That point was reached, actually, and they had to stop the study prematurely because there were so many more deaths—in the Gerson therapy alternative group.

 Here’s the survival curve.
 Here’s the chemo group.
 As you can see, despite conventional medicine’s best efforts, about half were dead in a year.
 But, here’s the enzyme and raw food group.
 As you can see, they started dying off almost immediately, whereas those in the chemo group tended to be able to hold out longer.

 Yeah, but what about the quality of their lives in their last few months on earth?
 Quality of life was significantly better in the chemo group, as well.